mmukhin/thepull/chapters/2-mindset.md

 # Mindset & knowing yourself

-Why do you want to do this?
-How can you be mindful of your current skills and tendencies, and mesh them into the goal you want to achieve?
+A lot of people **quit**.
+Let's figure out how not to be one of those people.

+The saying "if you fall, get up, and try again" is 100% accurate when it comes to starting a business.
+I had ingrained in myself that I didn't have grit or perseverance.
+When I would quit on projects, I would think "oh well here's that lack of perseverance, always taking the easy way out" - and this was after I had done **months of work**, not days or weeks, but months.
+At the time, I quit because I had a product, but I didn't know how to sell it..
+I kept putting this off and putting this off.
+Then it bit me in the ass.

+Flash forward, after my current business is paying my bills, and I've been able to hire others to help me - I feel like I have grid, and perseverance.
+I likely had some version of it before, but I used it up too soon, and on the "easy problems" in coding.
+The hardest problem for me (and lots of others), is "how do I make something that someone will buy".
+And I kept putting off this problem, for weeks, and months - until I was finished with the product but had no proven way to sell the thing I built.
+Spending money on ads felt risky, cold calling felt scary, and with some products I built I didn't even know how I was going to make money.

+Maybe this is not you, and you have enough common sense to know that a product needs to make money - I would love that for you.
+The next step, is getting as close as you can to "money in my hand" before spending even a week coding.
+This would have been unthinkable for me when I was starting out, but it's incredibly important.

-Since this is not easy, the expectation you can have early on would be of “this didn’t work, but my goal is so important to me, that I will continue making progress, even if I don’t feel like it”.
+Back to the title of the essay, "mindset" - since building a successful business not easy, the mindset you should cultivate early on would be of “this try didn’t work, but my goal is so important to me, that I will continue making progress, even if I don’t feel like it”.
+Your first task it to figure out exactly how you're going to make money, and to get a money committment from at least 1 person, ideally a few people.
+Them saying "I will pay when it's done" is nice, but it is not good enough.
+You need them to either use your product from day 1 in the course of their daily business routine, or actually pre-pay you to build it (i.e. as if you were a dev shop).

 If you’ve started projects before, or if this is your first rodeo - know yourself.
 I had a tendency to go straight to coding, which increased my risk of failure.

 Follow a process; keep going, even if its hard; maintain a personal wins document; Main statement to take away